-The Remuneration Committee is conducted by the full Board.
-The committee convenes at least annually to review the performance of the Chief Executive.
+The Remuneration Committee is conducted by the full board.
+The committee convenes at least annually to review the performance of the Chief Executive and the recommended pay reviews of the Chief Executive's direct reports.
 The committee then makes recommendations on the Chief Executive's remuneration package.
 In considering the remuneration policy, the Company is especially conscious of its public responsibilities in the setting of remuneration for senior executives, which is closely managed by the Board and made publicly available via the annual report.